Indranil2020/Indranil2020.github.io/README.md

-# Dr. Indranil Mal - Professional Website
+# Indranil Mal - Professional Website

 Personal website and portfolio for Dr. Indranil Mal, Computational Materials Scientist at the Institute of Physics, Czech Academy of Sciences.